microsoft/nnfusion/README.md

 For more detailed information on NNFusion usage, please refer to [NNFusion Usage](https://github.com/microsoft/nnfusion/blob/master/docs/Compile-a-Tensorflow-model-with-NNFusion.md).

 For TensorFlow users, you can refer to [Kernel Tuner Tutorial](https://github.com/microsoft/nnfusion/blob/master/docs/Compile-a-model-with-kernel-tuning-enabled.md) to learn how to compile a TensorFlow model and tune each operator in this model to generate the end-to-end source code.

+For detailed example about training，please refer to [How to use NNFusion Python interface for inference/training](https://github.com/microsoft/nnfusion/tree/master/src/python/example).

 ### Build from Source Code
 Researchers or contributors who want to do more research on optimizing model compilation, you can build NNFusion from source code.